mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

     gem with `gem install pg`

-*   **Some of the tests relating to mail are failing, with messages like "*when using TMail should load an email with funny MIME settings' FAILED*"**
+*   **Some of the tests relating to mail are failing, with messages like "when using TMail should load an email with funny MIME settings' FAILED"**

     This sounds like the tests are running using the `production` environment, rather than the `test` environment, for some reason.